 Can CleanMyMac 3 speed up my Mac?

-There is no keygen or free activation number for CleanMyMac.
-The only legal, legitimate way to get CleanMyMac is to purchase a license from MacPaw.
-If you don't like the price, check out the CleanMyMac coupon code section for a discount.
+There is no keygen or free activation number.
+The only legal, legitimate way to get the app is to purchase a license from MacPaw.

 Is CleanMyMac 3 available for Windows?

-CleanMyMac works on MacOS only.
+No, the app is for macOS only.
 If you are using a Windows PC, MacPaw has a product called CleanMyPC for that platform.
 You can also read our full CleanMyPC review.

 How to uninstall CleanMyMac?